Exporting tree grid in Server in React TreeGrid

 Rotate a header text to a certain degree in the exported grid on the server side

-The ExcelHeaderCellRendering will be triggered when creating a column header for the excel document to be exported in the server side.
-Customize the column header in this event.
+The ExcelHeaderCellRendering event triggers when creating a column header for the Excel document on the server side.
+Apply header customizations within this event.

-In the following demo, using the HeaderCellRotate method of the TreeGridExcelExport class in the ExcelHeaderCellRendering event, you can rotate the header text of the column header in the excel exported document.
+In the following demo, the HeaderCellRotate method of the TreeGridExcelExport class is used in the ExcelHeaderCellRendering event to rotate the header text in the exported document.

 public IActionResult ExcelExport(string treeGridModel)